Conservatoire et Jardin botaniques de la Ville de Genève

 The Garden of the Herbaria

 The Shrub Collection in Pots

-The species in our Rockery are presented based on two criteria:
+The species in the Rockeries are presented based on two criteria:

 - A collection of plants from around the world that live in a climate similar to ours, with a priority for plants from the Alpine Arc and Switzerland.
-The flora of Corsica is also represented as our Garden has historical links to the study and protection of the flora of this Mediterranean island.
+The flora of Corsica is also represented as the CJBG has historical links to the study and protection of the flora of this Mediterranean island.

 - The ex situ culturing of rare and protected plants from Switzerland and sometimes elsewhere, notably from Corsica.
-The Swiss protected plant cultures in the Rockery number about 520 species.
-About 280 species are present in the section "Protected Plants of Switzerland" while the other 240 species are cultured in the other rock formations in the Alpine Garden.
+The Swiss protected plant cultures in the Rockeries number about 520 species.
+About 280 species are present in the section "Protected Plants of Switzerland" while the other 240 species are cultured in the other rock formations in the Rockeries.
 A certain number of species are multiplied with the view of eventually re-introducing them back to their natural habitats.
-This type of activity is conducted as a collaboration between the Department of Conservation and the relevant cantonal and national organisations.
+This type of activity is conducted as a collaboration between the CJBG's Department of Conservation and the relevant cantonal and national organisations.